osvaldo2627/string-pad-pattern/README.md

-## String pad pattern provides a simple way to pad an string following
+### String pad pattern provides a simple way to pad an string the following a pattern.
-## a simple pattern and adding (?var) as the target section.

 # Define a pattern: